It was a light and humorous story. And it was fiction. Not exactly Oscar material, but it was entertaining enough.

-When we hear the phrase “failure to launch” many of us think of the romantic comedy featuring Matthew McConaughey and Sarah Jessica Parker.
-But as a psychologist, when I use this phrase it’s usually in serious conversations with parents about how to help their young adult transition from high school to college or from college to the real world.
+As a psychologist, when I encounter real-life “failure to launch” stories, they’re usually in serious conversations with parents about how to help their young adult transition from high school to college or from college to the real world.

 1) Let Your Child Experience Failure